thehouseplant/seancollins.io/content/posts/first-post.md

 #### Sample Content

 One other thing we'll want to take care of before we move onto the next step, is creating a sample post.
 This will help later when we get to the content management portion of our deployment.
 For now, simply run a `hugo new posts/first-post.md` and let Hugo generate a sample post for us.
-We'll want to update the content of this post with the [sample](https://adityatelange.github.io/hugo-PaperMod/posts/papermod/papermod-installation/#sample-pagemd) that PaperMod provides for us:
+For me, I will be updating the content of this post with the [sample](https://adityatelange.github.io/hugo-PaperMod/posts/papermod/papermod-installation/#sample-pagemd) that PaperMod provides, but your chosen theme may have other options:

     ---
     title: "My 1st post"